codingchili/excelastic/README.md

 ## Prerequisites
 The application requires ElasticSearch as its output.

-1. ElasticSearch (version 5+/6+) should not require any additional configuration or installation, just download and run from [Elastic](https://www.elastic.co/products).
+1. ElasticSearch (version 5+/6+/7+) should not require any additional configuration or installation, just download and run from [Elastic](https://www.elastic.co/products).

 2. Grab the latest .jar file from [releases](https://github.com/codingchili/parser-excel-elasticsearch/releases).

-Tested with ElasticSearch 5.6.2 and 6.4.2.
+Tested with ElasticSearch 5.6.2, 6.4.2 and 7.0.0-alpha1

 ## Running with docker
 ```
-docker run -it -p 5252:5252 -e es_port=9200 -e es_host=localhost codingchili/excelastic
+docker run -it -p 8080:8080 -e es_port=9200 -e es_host=<host IP> codingchili/excelastic
 ```
-Note: there is currently no support for TLS or basic authentication when using the docker image.
+Note: ElasticSearch needs to bind to the es_host address, this can be configured as `network.host: 0.0.0.0` in elasticsearch.yaml.
+Please remember that its possible to connect to it from another machine when binding to all interfaces.

 ## Running the JAR